libbymiller/libbybot_eleven/server/README.md

 # Installation

-The idea is to have WebRTC using RTCMulticonnection running on an https server using let's encrypt.
+The idea is to have WebRTC using RTCMulticonnection running on an https server using letsencrypt.

 Chrome and Chromium won’t work without https, hence letsencrypt.